Lenny McPherson: The late 1960s and beyond

 According to biographer Tony Reeves, when it suited him, McPherson acted as an informant to NSW police.
 In this role, he figured in one of Australia's biggest manhunts, the 1966 search for prison escapees Ronald Ryan and Peter John Walker, who had fled to NSW after a daring escape from Melbourne's Pentridge Prison, during which prison guard George Hodson was killed.
 Ryan and Walker were eventually captured in the grounds of Concord Repatriation General Hospital in Sydney in a major operation led by Det.
 Ray "Machine Gun" Kelly.
 According to Reeves, McPherson was approached by Ryan and Walker, who sought his help to leave the country, but McPherson then arranged a bogus meeting with them at Concord and tipped off the police to their whereabouts.
 Ryan was subsequently convicted and hanged for the murder of Hodson, becoming the last man in Australia to be executed.

 McPherson is also believed to have facilitated the establishment of close contact between key Australian organised crime figures and members of the Chicago Outfit, during the late 1960s.
 Australian gangsters involved included Ronny Lee, George Freeman and Stan Smith.
 Perhaps the most notorious of these meetings took place at Sydney, in 1969, during a visit by reputed US mafia hitman Joseph "Dan" Testa, and his associate Nick Giordano.
 On that occasion, McPherson took Testa and Giordano on a hunting excursion, on which a subsequent feature film Dirty Deeds (2002) was loosely based.
 The following year, McPherson visited Testa in Chicago.

 McPherson is also thought to have been a significant figure in the development of the illegal heroin trade in South-East Asia in the early 1970s.

 During the Moffitt Royal Commission into organised crime, an informant alleged that Testa, as a representative of the Mafia, "was conspiring with McPherson and a poker machine company, Bally Manufacturing, to corner the New South Wales market."
 Testa was later killed in 1981 in a car bomb explosion in a car park near Fort Lauderdale, Florida, USA.
-McPherson was one of the witnesses called before the Commission, which ran from 1973–74.
+McPherson was one of the witnesses called before the commission, which ran from 1973 to 1974.

 In 1984 the Gang Wars had started.
 There were three major gangs: McPherson's Team, Neddy Smith's gang which was backed by Roger Rogerson and there was Barry McCann backed by other police.
 With a pile of dead bodies, it was back to business.

 Death

 He was eventually arrested, tried and jailed in the 1990s after ordering the bashing of a business rival.
 He died of a heart attack in Cessnock Gaol on 28 August 1996, aged 75.
-He was buried on 3 September 1996 at the Field of Mars Cemetery, North Ryde, Sydney.
+He was buried on 3 September 1996 at the Field of Mars Cemetery, Ryde, Sydney.